 About the Founder

-Hi, my name is Molly Soden-Freeth and I am the founder of Act 2.
+Hi, my name is Molly Soden-Freeth and I am the founder/ managing director of Act 2.

 For as long as I can remember, I have had a deep passion for performing.
 At the age of 5, I started to attend local dance and drama classes where I realised that they are the perfect place to express myself and gain confidence.

-Alongside this, I am currently working as a facilitator of drama sessions for children in several youth theatre groups.
+Alongside Act 2, I am currently working as a choreographer and drama facilitator in several youth theatre groups.

 Click here to view my choreography showreel: